-Your furnace breaks.
+Your car breaks down.
 It will cost thousands to get it working again.
 What do you do?
 If you don’t have an answer, it may be time to start building your emergency fund.
-Unfortunately, many of life’s setbacks can’t be predicted, and not having funds set aside can leave you with high credit card debt—or in even worse financial straits.
+Unfortunately, many of life’s interruptions can’t be predicted, and not having funds set aside can leave you with high credit card debt—or in even worse financial straits.
 Follow these steps to get started toward this important savings goal:

-If your first instinct is to save an enormous sum that will cover all expenses for many months, take a step back.
+If your first instinct is to save an enormous sum that will cover all expenses for many months, think again.
 While financial experts recommend having between three and six months of living expenses in an emergency fund, this number might not be realistic if you’re just beginning to save.
-It’s often a good idea to start with a smaller goal—such as $500 or $1,000.
+It’s often a good idea to start with a smaller goal—$500 or $1,000.
 Then, as you get into the habit of saving, you can slowly start to raise your future goals until you reach the three- to six-month threshold.

-An emergency fund should be liquid enough that you can access the funds when you need them.
-But the funds should be separate from the accounts you use for paying bills or making purchases.
-Using just one account makes it far too easy to “borrow” from your savings for non-essential items.
-Instead, place your emergency funds into an interest-bearing account that is specifically designated for this purpose.
+Your emergency funds should be easily accessible when you need them and separate from accounts you use for paying bills or making purchases.
+Using just one account may make it far too easy to “borrow” from your savings for non-essential items.
+Instead, place your emergency funds into an interest-bearing account that’s specifically designated for this purpose.
 Good options include a savings account or a money market account.
 Either can be easily accessed without penalties and allow your money to grow.